EU Commission backs open-access science publishing

 “Taxpayers should not have to pay twice for scientific research and they need seamless access to raw data,” said Neelie Kroes, European Commission vice-president for the Digital Agenda.

-The EC said on Tuesday that open access will be a “general principle” applied to grants awarded through the 80 billion euro ($97.92 billion) Horizon 2020 program for research and innovation.
+The EC said on Tuesday that open access will be a “general principle” applied to grants awarded through the 80 billion euro ($97.92 billion) Horizon 2020 programme for research and innovation.

 From 2014 all articles produced with funding from Horizon 2020 will have to be accessible and the goal is for 60 percent of European publicly funded research to be available by 2016.